All Episodes

 He's told us he is who he is.

-And this note from this guy that I got, I think summed it up for a whole lot of people on our side.
+And this note from this guy that I got, I think, summed it up for a whole lot of people on our side.

 They just from the get-go, just another Democrat that won, just the latest Democrat to win.

-My IQ isn't half what this guy's.
+My IQ isn't half what this guy's is.

 And I said to him, we wouldn't even be here now.

-We We wouldn't be hoping for a popular uprising against all this if we had properly identified this guy ideologically for people.
+We wouldn't be hoping for a popular uprising against all this if we had properly identified this guy ideologically for people.

-Because we were afraid to.
+We didn't because we were afraid to.

 I'm the only one, Snerdley.